 When someone mentions probiotics, they’re referring to actual bacteria that live in your gut.
 Your gut is populated with all kinds of microorganisms — some good and some bad.
 In order to keep a healthy balance, good bacteria needs to keep the harmful variety in check.
-But, due to modern diets and lifestyles, the good guys can drop in numbers, allowing for what you might want to think of as a hostile takeover.
+But, due to modern diets and lifestyles, the good guys can drop in numbers, allowing for what you might want to think of it as a hostile takeover.
 One particular probiotic strain, Streptococcus thermophilus, is an important strain that may support colon health, support the immune system, protect against small intestine irritation, and also fight against antibiotic-associated diarrhea.

 Streptococcus thermophilus: A Strain You Want

 As a popular probiotic choice, S. thermophilus is also used to create lactic acid, so you can find it in fermented products like yogurt.
 And because it breaks down lactose into the acid, it’s also often prescribed to lactose-intolerant individuals (to make it easier to digest dairy.)
 But it doesn’t stop there!
 Not only can it boost a person’s immune system, but it can also help with colon health, possibly even lowering the risk for colon cancer.